node-red/node-red.github.io/docs/platforms/docker.md

         docker build -t mynodered:<tag> .

-That will create a Node-RED image that includes the `wordpos` image.
+That will create a Node-RED image that includes the `wordpos` nodes.

 ### Updating